 What is clickbait?

-One of the most popular types of Clickbait-content is the production of "listicles."
-These are websites that aggregate content from other websites to attract a larger number of users to a website.
+One of the most popular types of Clickbait-content is the production of "listicles".
+These are websites that aggregate content from other websites in order to attract a larger number of users to a website.

 Clickbait-Articles typically run under 300 words and usually contain no original ideas or content.
 Instead, they are summaries of longer stories or embedded videos that can be found elsewhere and, upon inspection, do not necessarily match the corresponding headline or led.